Jayant Patel: Forster Inquiry

 The Forster Inquiry, also known as the Queensland Health Systems Review, was commissioned by the Queensland Government on April 16, 2005, as a non-judicial inquiry specifically due to the political and public sentiments following the practices of Patel at Bundaberg Hospital with a broader focus on the practices, systems and processes of Queensland Health.
 Its report was issued in September 2005.

 Aftermath

 The Beattie government's handling of the crisis was received poorly by locals.
 As a result, voters were expected to punish the Labor government.
 At the 2006 state election, the once safe Labor seat of Bundaberg was narrowly won on preferences by National candidate Jack Dempsey, defeating Labor candidate Sonja Cleary.
-The Nationals won the seat with a two-party-preferred swing of 6.3%, which was largely attributed to the inquiries surrounding the scandal, as well as the retirement of incumbent Labor member Nita Cunningham.
+The Nationals won the seat with a two-party-preferred swing of 6.3%, which was largely attributed to the scandal and related inquiries, as well as the retirement of incumbent Labor member Nita Cunningham.